sailahuuskonen/datasteward_2025/README.md

 # datasteward_2025
 Learning to use Git in Data Steward course
-This is about using text editor, comminting files and commiting edits for readmefiles.
+This is about using text editor, commiting files and commiting edits for readmefiles.